microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewhistorydefinition-generatedownloaduri.md

 ## Response

-If successful, this action returns a `200 OK` response code and an [accessReviewHistoryDefinition](../resources/accessreviewhistorydefinition.md) in the response body with the object's associated [accessReviewHistoryInstances](../resources/accessReviewHistoryInstance.md) expanded.
+If successful, this action returns a `200 OK` response code and an [accessReviewHistoryDefinition](../resources/accessreviewhistorydefinition.md) in the response body with the object's associated [accessReviewHistoryInstances](../resources/accessReviewHistoryInstance.md) object automatically expanded.

 ## Examples